-However, a recent AP article states that Lexifone “doesn’t offer a major leap forward in translation technology.”
+However, an AP article states that Lexifone “doesn’t offer a major leap forward in translation technology.”

 According to the article, the machine interpreting process is very slow.
 Users must wait for prompts both before and after speaking, and there are interruptions regarding the product’s commands or other services.

 On top of the less-than-friendly user experience, the interpreting is far from accurate.